lnnrtwttkhn/bibliography/README.md

 ```
 Again, please note that the file extension `.sty` is not used when importing the packages.

+## Requirements

+The software below is not a strict requirment but merely a list of tools I use to manage my bibliography.
+This is just to help the interested reader with the software choice and acknowledge the tools that make this bibliography management possible.

+* A good text editor, e.g., Sublime Text
+* BibDesk Version 1.7.4 (5123)

 ## Usage

 ### Add repo as a submodule